VirgilSecurity/virgil-sdk-php/docs/private-keys.md

 ### <a name="example-9"></a> Example 9: Delete Private Key object

-> The acction purpose is to delete Private key object.
-Private Key object will be discunnected from the Container Object and then deleted from the Private Key service.
+> Delete a Private Key object.
+A Private Key object will be disconnected from the Container Object and then deleted from the Private Key service.

 ```php